We bought a new car. FLASHING SIGN, STUPID MOVE!

 My other efficient car move comes with no bragging rights, we inherited a 2008 Saturn Vue.

-Our commutes are brutal with me at 60 miles a day and hers at 80 miles a day.
+Our commutes are brutal on cars with me at 60 miles a day and hers at 80 miles a day.
 We drove that Saturn until it hit 220,000 miles.
 Finally one day after doing a Monthly Net Worth and questioning whether or not we were living life as fully as we should, I caved to my wife’s suggestion that perhaps my car was too far beneath our means (and probably unsafe) so we decided to upgrade.

 In 2016 we got not one, but two ‘new to us’ cars.